agent-kilo/jwno/example/README.md

 A comprehensive example config, introducing almost all of Jwno's features.

+## `minimal-config.janet`

+A minimal example config, that has only limited built-in commands enabled.
+Showcases Jwno's default behavior.

 ## `mouse-grid.janet`

 An example *hinter* implementation, inspirend by [Grid Mode](https://github.com/rvaiya/warpd#grid-mode-alt-meta-g)